Jarred-Sumner/atbuild/README.md

 ## Alternatives

-- [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen) makes it easy to run build scripts, but it gets tough if you want to do some things at build-time and some other things at run-time for the same code.
+- [`babel-plugin-codegen`](https://github.com/kentcdodds/babel-plugin-codegen) makes it easy to run build scripts, but it gets tough if you want to do some things at buildtime and some other things at run-time for the same code.